-An element of treatment designed to address behaviors, thoughts, feelings and fantasies that were present in the juvenile's instant offense, abuse cycle and consequently, part of the relapse cycle.
+An element of treatment designed to address behaviors, thoughts, feelings and fantasies that were present in the juvenile's instant offense, dynamic patterns of abuse and consequently, part of the risk for relapse.
 Relapse prevention is directly related to community safety.
 Risk assessment must be used to develop safety plans and determine level of supervision.